Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Study Design

-\item \textbf{\textit{RQ$_2$}: To what extent IoCs extracted from Twitter accounts are reliable?}\\ Analyzing the trustworthiness of IoCs derived from tweets is a key step toward understanding how we can leverage Twitter to identify novel attack patterns.
+This investigation aims to understand to which extent social media can provide data to derive actionable threat intelligence and take appropriate actions to subvert cyber-attacks.
+The study focuses on three goals: (i) to obtain a characterization of the threat intelligence (\textit{i.e.,} IoCs) delivered with social media, (ii) to assess the reliability of the IoCs distributed with security-related social media profiles, and (iii) to develop a model for determining the involvement of the automatic accounts in disseminating IoCs.
+Our three goals have been declined in three research questions as below: \\ \textbf{\textit{RQ$_{1}$}: Which kinds of IoCs are mainly transmitted through social media?}\\ To provide early alert against novel attacks, a multitude of indicators of compromise is being distributed through social media, including Twitter, blog posts, discussion forums, and other similar platforms.
+Each of these sources shares different amounts and types of IoCs, among which we can refer to email indicators, host-based indicators, network indicators, and behavioral indicators \footnote{\url{https://resources.infosecinstitute.com/topic/threat-hunting-iocs-and-artifacts/}}.
+In this paper, we are focusing on network indicators (such as IP, URL, domain addresses), file hashes, and vulnerability indicators such as CVE ID to measure the relevance of social media in CTI.
+Therefore, with this question, we aim to monitor the kind of network and vulnerability IoCs commonly shared via social media posts. \\ \textbf{\textit{RQ$_2$}: To what extent IoCs extracted from social media accounts are reliable?}\\ Analyzing the trustworthiness of IoCs derived from social media posts is a key step toward understanding how we can leverage social media to identify novel attack patterns.
 Information from Threat Intelligence Services~(TIS) is used to validate the reliability of IoCs through diverse performance indicators and to answer specific research questions.
-To evaluate the significance of social media like Twitter in CTI, we, in particular, evaluate three metrics and describe them based on the following research questions. \subitem \textbf{\textit{RQ$_{2.1}$} - Correctness}: \textit{What percentage of IoCs are reported malicious by different threat intelligence services?}\\ Correctness determines whether the IoCs mentioned in the tweets are also mentioned by other threat intelligence services.
-We considered an IoC as malicious if any of the TIS reported it as malicious.
+To evaluate the significance of social media in CTI, we, in particular, evaluate three metrics and describe them based on the following research questions. \\ \textbf{\textit{RQ$_{2.1}$} - Correctness}: \textit{What percentage of IoCs are reported malicious by different threat intelligence services?}\\ Correctness determines whether the IoCs mentioned in the social media posts are also mentioned by other threat intelligence services.
+We considered an IoC as confirmed~(threat indicator) if any of the TIS reported it as malicious.
 Equation~\ref{eq:correctness} is used to compute correctness:

-where $nIoC$ represents the total number of IoCs gathered from the tweets and $nMalIoC$ is the number of IoCs found on Twitter which are also found on other TIS. \subitem \textbf{\textit{RQ$_{2.2}$} - Timeliness}: \textit{How fast Twitter shares its IoCs compared to other threat intelligence services?}\\ This measure indicates which sources are usually early in providing threat intelligence relating to the same event.
+where $nIoC$ represents the total number of IoCs gathered from the social media posts and $nMalIoC$ is the number of IoCs found on social media which are also found on other TIS.\\ \textbf{\textit{RQ$_{2.2}$} - Timeliness}: \textit{How fast does social media share its IoCs compared to other threat intelligence services?}\\ This measure indicates which sources are usually early in providing threat intelligence relating to the same event.
 To quantify such measure, we use the following equation: